Full-Text Search Upgrade Options

 Use the Full-Text Search Upgrade Options page of the SQL Server Installation Wizard to select the full-text search upgrade option to use for the databases that you are upgrading at this time.

-In SQL Server 2005 and earlier versions, each full-text index resides in a full-text catalog that belongs to a filegroup, has a physical path, and is treated as a database file.
-Beginning in SQL Server 2008, a full-text catalog is a logical concept—a virtual object—that refers to a group of full-text indexes.
+In SQL Server 2005 each full-text index resides in a full-text catalog that belongs to a filegroup, has a physical path, and is treated as a database file.
+Now, a full-text catalog is a logical concept—a virtual object—that refers to a group of full-text indexes.
 Therefore, a new full-text catalog is not treated as a database file with a physical path.
 However, during upgrade of any full-text catalog that contains data files, a new filegroup is created on same disk.
 This maintains the old disk I/O behavior after upgrade.
 Any full-text index from that catalog is placed in the new filegroup if the root path exists.
 If the old full-text catalog path is invalid, the upgrade keeps the full-text index in the same filegroup as base table or, for a partitioned table, in the primary filegroup.

-All of these upgrade options ensure that upgraded databases benefit fully from the full-text performance enhancements of SQL Server 2008 and later versions.
+All of these upgrade options ensure that upgraded databases benefit fully from full-text performance enhancements.

 When choosing the upgrade option for your upgrade, consider the following:

 The full-text search service in SQL Server 2016 includes word breakers and stemmers.
 These might change the results of full-text queries from SQL Server 2005 for a specific text pattern or scenario.
 Therefore, how you use word breakers is important when choosing a suitable upgrade option:

 If the word breakers of the full-text language you use did not change, or if recall accuracy is not critical to you, importing is suitable.
 Later, if you experience any recall issues, you can upgrade to the new word breakers simply by rebuilding your full-text catalogs.